DEFRA/flood-xws-contact-web/README.md

 The [hapi-pino](https://github.com/pinojs/hapi-pino) plugin is used and configured in `server/plugins/logging`

-## Views

-The [vison](https://github.com/hapijs/vision) plugin is used for template rendering support.

-The template engine used in nunjucks inline with the GDS Design System with support for view caching, layouts, partials and helpers.

-## Static files

-The [Inert](https://github.com/hapijs/inert) plugin is used for static file and directory handling in hapi.js.
-Put all static assets in `server/public/static`.

-Any build output should write to `server/public/build`.
-This path is in the `.gitignore` and is therefore not checked into source control.

 ## Routes

 Incoming requests are handled by the server via routes.